preclinical-imaging/pixi-plugin/docs/source/bli.rst

 by providing a new image session data type to store the data.

 XNAT does not provide a mechanism to upload these image sessions, so PIXI provides a new upload mechanism.
-To access the upload page, select Upload -> Upload BLI Session from the navigation menu.
+To access the upload page, select Upload -> Bioluminescence Imaging from the navigation menu.

 File Format Requirements